 "We need outside help," I whisper.

-"WAHHHHHHHHHH!" screams Chun Fa through the upstairs hallway.
+"WAHHHHHHHHHH!" screams Chun Fa through the hallway upstairs.
 Kento is close on her tail and Cye is close on his tail.
 Sage is now walking up the stairs to observe the commotion.
 Ryo and Rowen, the boys without siblings, are safely staying in the living room downstairs.
 Sage soon rejoins them.

 "I can't see the tiger," whispers Clara.